-If you are considering submitting an application to Brigham Young University Hawaii, the deadline for Fall 2022 admissions is February 1 and the application fee costs $30.
+If you are thinking about applying to Brigham Young University Hawaii, the regular decision application deadline is February 1 and the application fee costs $30.

 |Admissions Test Policy||Not optional and are considered|